sile/jlot/README.md

 Usage: jlot <COMMAND>

 Commands:
-  call             Execute a stream of JSON-RPC calls received from the standard input req              Generate a JSON-RPC request object JSON stats            Calculate statistics from JSON objects outputted by executing the command `call --add-metadata ...` run-echo-server  Run a JSON-RPC echo server (for development or testing purposes)
+  call             Read JRON-RPC requests from standard input and execute the RPC calls req              Generate a JSON-RPC request object JSON stats            Calculate statistics from JSON objects outputted by executing the command `call --add-metadata ...` run-echo-server  Run a JSON-RPC echo server (for development or testing purposes)